Parishes of Guernsey: Administration

-Each parish is administered by a Douzaine.
-Douzeniers are elected for a four-year mandate, for most parishes three Douzeniers being elected by parishioners at a parish meeting in November each year (total 12).
-The Vale elects four each year (total 16) and St Peter Port five (total 20).
+Each parish is administered by a council called a Douzaine, made up of Douzeniers who serve four-year terms.
+Each year in November, one quarter of the Douzeniers are elected by parishioners at a parish meeting.
+In most parishes there are twelve Douzeniers in total (Douzaine = "twelve") and so three are elected each year; exceptionally, the Vale elects four each year (total 16) and St Peter Port five (total 20).
 The senior Douzenier is known as the Doyen (Dean).
-To stand for election the candidate must reside in the Parish.
+To stand for election the candidate must reside in the parish.

 One or more Douzaine representatives represent their parish at the States of Election when a new Jurat is elected.

 Two elected Constables (Connétables) carry out the decisions of the Douzaine, serving for between one and three years.
 The longer-serving Constable is known as the Senior Constable and his or her colleague as the Junior Constable.
 Historically the Constables have been in existence since at least 1481 although their duties have been reduced over the centuries.

 Both Douzeniers and Constables can be removed by the Royal Court for failing in their duty.